mattiaVDM/Rubik-sCubeSolver/README.md

 Hello everyone!
 I'm a computer engineering student and I had my first programming exam a few months ago.
-As a project I presented a rubik cube solver (programmed in C ++ Object oriented) and I wanted to share it to get some opinions about it.
+As a project I presented a Rubik cube solver (programmed in C ++ Object oriented) and I wanted to share it to get some opinions about it.
 It may seem a bit confusing but I am a beginner with programming.

 The solver is based on a method called "layer by layer", it is the simplest method to solve Rubik's Cube but also the one that requires the most moves.